microsoft/fluentui/specs/Checkbox.md

 #### `Fluent UI & Fluent UI Northstar comparison`:

-From accessibility point of view the main difference is in type of element used for Checkbox itself.
+From accessibility point of view the main difference is in type of element used for Checkbox itself:

 - Fluent UI has `<input>` element with type="checkbox"
 - Fluent UI Northstar has `<div>` element with role="checkbox"